On Lattices over Valuation Rings of Arbitrary Rank: Towards Canonical Forms in Residue Characteristic 2

 The first step towards a canonical form is provided by the following

-\begin{prop} Let $M$ be a unimodular lattice generated by two orthogonal elements $x$ and $y$ of norms $1+r$ and $1+s$ respectively, and assume $v(s) \geq v(r)$ and $v(r)$ and $v(s)$ are maximal.
-If $v(r)$ is smaller than both $v(s)$ and $v(2)$ then the generalized Arf invariant which it represents is an invariant of the lattice.
+\begin{prop} Let $M$ be a unimodular lattice generated by two orthogonal elements $x$ and $y$, whose norms are norms $1+r$ and $1+s$ respectively.
+Assume that $v(s) \geq v(r)>0$, $v(s)$ is maximal, and $r$ is such that $v(r)$ is maximal among the norms of primitive generators of $(Ry)^{\perp}$.
+If $v(r)$ is smaller than both $v(s)$ and $v(2)$ then the generalized Arf invariant which $r$ represents is an invariant of the lattice.
 If $v(r)+v(s)>2v(2)$ then $M$ is isomorphic to a lattice spanned by two orthogonal elements of norms 1 and $(1+r)(1+s)$ respectively, hence $s=0$ by maximality.
-If $s\neq0$ but is maximal (and $v(s)>0$) then $r$ and $s$ satisfy the conditions of Propositions \ref{v<v4} or \ref{v=v4}. \end{prop}
+If $s\neq0$ but $v(s)$ is maximal (and $v(s)>0$) then $r$ and $s$ satisfy the conditions of Propositions \ref{v<v4} or \ref{v=v4} with $\alpha=r$ and $\beta=s$. \end{prop}